ostdotcom/website-docupony/platform/docs/wallet/ux.md

 ### 4. Drive engagement with earning actions

-Building a Brand economy lets you reward your users for engaging with your application and adding value to your application.
+Building a token ecosystem lets you reward your users for engaging with your application and adding value to your application.

 ![image](/platform/docs/assets/wallet-ux-guide/4-Drive-Engagement.jpg)